contribution-jhipster-uga/sample-jhipster-docpreview/README.md

 # Document Previewer

-The simple monolithic application demonstrates:
+This simple monolithic application demonstrates:

 - the extraction of the images of the PDF document pages using Apache Tika,
-- the storage of the images files into the local filesystem,
+- the storage of the images files into the local filesystem (using cache control),
 - the display of the pages using the [ngx-swiper-wrapper](https://github.com/zefoy/ngx-swiper-wrapper) library.

 ![ngx-swiper-wrapper previewer](./screenshot.png)